 Work/lesson plans are drawn up by individual class teachers for each half term and are monitored by the Headteachers.

-SUBJECT CO-ORDINATORS have a variety of roles.
+SUBJECT LEADERS have a variety of roles.
 They:-

 - take the lead in developing policies & schemes of work planned to ensure subject progress and continuity throughout school.

 - support colleagues in the development of detailed work plans, the implementation of schemes of work, assessment & recording.

 - monitor progress in their subjects and advise the Headteachers on any action needed.

 - are given time release, subject to budget and time constraints, to allow them to support colleagues in the classroom.